KQM-git/TCL/characters/geo/zhongli.md

 * Possesses 150% damage absorption against all Elemental and Physical damage.
 * Characters protected by the **Jade Shield** will decrease the Elemental Resistance and Physical Resistance of nearby enemies within a radius by 20%.
 This effect can not be stacked with other instances of **Jade Shield**.
+  * The Resistance shred lingers for a bit after it breaks/ends.

 | Attribute | Stone Stele | Resonance DMG | Hold DMG |
 | :--- | :--- | :--- | :--- |